SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on May 26:
+Here are some notable events that have happened in the USA on May 26 throughout history:

-- **1896:** The first **Memorial Day** was observed in Waterloo, New York, honoring soldiers who died in the Civil War.
-- **1977:** The **first Star Wars movie** was released in theaters; it subsequently became a cultural phenomenon and spawned an entire franchise.
-- **2004:** The **official confirmation of the images of the Webb telescope** was celebrated, though the telescope itself wasn't launched
+- **1868**: The first Memorial Day, originally called Decoration Day, is observed.
+This day honored Union soldiers who died during the American Civil War and has since expanded to honor all American military personnel who have died in wars.

+- **1938**: An important historical birth date, as the founding member of the American Bandstand TV show, Dick Clark was born.
+He became a prominent figure in
 ### Positive Qoute
 ------
-"Every day is a new chance to shine your light and spread kindness! ✨🌻💖"
+"Dream big, shine bright! ✨🌟 Your potential is limitless! 💪⭐"